 - 1. Attach to the MAX/Pipeline via Telnet or through the console port.

 - 2. Log in with write access.

 - 3. Open the Ethernet menu.

 - 4. Open the Mod Config submenu.

 - 5. Open the SNMP Options submenu.

 - 6. Enter up to 16 characters for the Read Comm parameter.
 For example:

-Read Comm=secret_string
+Read Comm=secret\string

-7. Enter up to 16 characters for the R/W Comm parameter.
+- 7. Enter up to 16 characters for the R/W Comm parameter.
 For example:

-R/W Comm=unique_string

-8. Save and close the Ethernet profile.
+R/W Comm=unique\string - 8.
+Save and close the Ethernet profile.

-Enabling Call Logging on the MAX and Pipeline
+Enabling Call Logging on the MAX

-In order for the Access Watch application to receive data from the MAX and/or Pipeline devices, the Call Logging feature must be enabled and set to send data to the NavisAccess workstation(s).
+In order for the Access Watch application to receive data from the MAX, the Call Logging feature must be enabled and set to send data to the NavisAccess workstation(s).
 Up to three IP addresses can be configured.

-NOTE: If you are using multiple NavisAccess consoles logging in to a common server, you can specify any NavisAccess machine(s).
+NOTE: If you are using multiple NavisAccess workstations logging in to a common server, you can specify any NavisAccess machine(s).
 Information will be shared across all NavisAccess stations via the NavisAccess common event system.
-This means that data can be propagated over more than the number of IP addresses enabled on the device.